slint-ui/slint/docs/install_qt.md

 # Install Qt

-TLDR; If you are redirected to this document because of a link in the warning that Qt was not found and you want to silence the warning without installing Qt, you can set this environment variable: `SLINT_NO_QT=1`
+TLDR; If you are redirected to this document because of a link in the warning that Qt wasn't found and you want to silence the warning without installing Qt, you can set this environment variable: `SLINT_NO_QT=1`

 ## Do I need Qt to use Slint?